 Some backyard swimming pools use chlorine to kill the germs and bacteria that can cause viruses.
 In traditional chlorinated pools, you’d add the chlorine to the water using tablets or sticks.
 With saltwater pools, a generator uses a process called electrolysis to automatically produce the right amount of chlorine to keep the water safe and clean.

-In terms of ongoing costs, saltwater pools usually have fewer chemical expenses, averaging around $70-$100 a year, while chlorine pools have chemical costs of about $300-$800 per year.
+In terms of ongoing costs, saltwater pools usually have fewer chemical expenses, typically less than $100 a year, while chlorine pools have chemical costs of about $300-$800 per year.
 That means it would take only around three years to recoup the extra costs of setting up a saltwater pool.

 Extra costs to consider